cevoaustralia/matrix_factorization_recommender/README.md

 ## Matrix Factorization Recommender
-This repo contains End to end ML recommender using Matrix Factorization
+This repo contains code to generate data and train an ML recommender using a Matrix Factorization library called [implicit](https://github.com/benfred/implicit)

-- we have identified that we can leverage the Alternating Least Squares (ALS) algorithhm to build this recommender system as described in the paper [Collaborative Filtering for Implicit Feedback Datasets](http://yifanhu.net/PUB/cf.pdf).
+- we have identified that we can leverage the Alternating Least Squares (ALS) algorithm to build this recommender system as described in the paper [Collaborative Filtering for Implicit Feedback Datasets](http://yifanhu.net/PUB/cf.pdf).

 - We will generate our own dataset similar to the method used in [Cevo Shopping Demo](https://github.com/cevoaustralia/cevo-shopping-demo)